Kid Rock: Musical style and influences

+His song "Cowboy" is considered a pioneering song in the country rap genre.
+Cowboys & Indians claims that "Cowboy" had a major impact on the country music scene; the magazine wrote that artists Jason Aldean and Big & Rich, among others, were influenced by the song's country rap style.
+Kid Rock also had an impact on hip-hop, serving as an influence on rappers like Yelawolf.
+Regarding the classification of his music as nu metal, he said to Rolling Stone: "That fucking nu-metal shit?
+I think rock radio missed the boat.
+You listen to these country artists – they're fucking playing rock music!
+If they would embrace that, I don't know if you'd call it 'heartland rock,' but they gotta mix it up a little bit.
+But [nu-metal bands have] stuck with heavy shit that's not melodic and doesn't stand the test of time."
+Kid Rock's influences include Bob Seger and Beastie Boys.
+Regarding his influences, Kid Rock said, "I don't think there isn't anything that hasn't influenced me musically."

+Lyrical themes

 Summarizing his lyrical themes in a review of his album Cocky, Entertainment Weekly wrote of Kid Rock, "Anyone willing to chug Buds, smoke pot, and salute the flag can find a place in Rock's unexpectedly optimistic dreamworld, where the sleaze nation commingles in a warped fantasy of pan-trash peace and harmony."
 The magazine categorized his lyrics as describing the "ideal of a world where rappers can sip whiskey with rednecks".
 According to Kid Rock, a fundamental theme in the lyrics of his songs is that "there's still a lot of good left in people, no matter what they do", reflected in his lyrics for "Bawitdaba", which he dedicated to, among others, "topless dancers" and drug users.
 He explained in a 2000 Rolling Stone interview, "I've got a lot of faith in people.
 Whether it's some kid with a trust fund that people tease because he's got a trust fund, you know.
 I think there's some good ones out there, just like I think there's some good crackheads out there.
 It works both ways."
 Kid Rock developed a "redneck pimp" alter ego to complement his humorous lyrics.
 According to Kid Rock, "I use straightforward words, you know.
 I'm not politically correct."

-His song "Cowboy" is considered a pioneering song in the country rap genre.
-Cowboys & Indians claims that "Cowboy" had a major impact on the country music scene; the magazine wrote that artists Jason Aldean and Big & Rich, among others, were influenced by the song's country rap style.
-Kid Rock also had an impact on hip-hop, serving as an influence on rappers like Yelawolf.